philiplb/monit-buildpack/README.md

 ## License

 MIT License.
-Copyright 2012-2014 Matias Korhonen.
+Copyright 2012-2014 Matias Korhonen & contributors.

 See the LICENSE file for more details.